 Within a month, gold’s price has reached all-time highs breaking all resistance.
 The yellow metal managed to break through the 2011 historical highs of $1.920.
 Everything is set for gold to continue its run and market analysts wonder if this is going to be the end of it, or if gold’s epic rally will continue.

 According to World Gold Council, in the first six months of the year, there was $39,5 billion invested in gold ETF’s another all-time record high for gold.
-Only in June, investors added 104 tonnes of gold adding their total investments to a record high of 3.261 tonnes.
+Investors only added 104 tonnes of gold in June and their total investments to a record high of 3.261 tonnes.
 The appetite for gold increased in July.
 As stated by the bank of America, there was $3,8 billion invested in gold ETFs in the week between 15 and 22 of June.
 It was the highest amount of money ever invested in gold within a week.

 If we integrate the latest data with the old historical data, we will come to an interesting conclusion regarding gold’s future price.